nnuviora/nuviora-beckend/docs/README.md

 # Nuviora Backend

-This project is an API developed using FastAPI.
-It utilizes Docker for containerization, PostgreSQL for data storage, and Redis for caching and task queues.
-The project supports file processing using background tasks.

-# Nuviora Backend

 This project is an API developed using **FastAPI**.
 It utilizes Docker for containerization, PostgreSQL for data storage, and Redis for caching and task queues.
 The project supports file processing using background tasks and provides a scalable architecture for handling various services.

 ## Technology Stack